The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Attacks

 \subsection{Overview}

 Creating effective prompts is a challenging task that requires substantial effort, particularly in scenarios like in-context learning where extensive data is needed to optimize LLM performance.
 Furthermore, prompts can include personal or sensitive information, making them valuable assets that must be safeguarded.
-For instance, Samsung Electronics has prohibited employees from using generative AI tools like ChatGPT to prevent accidental disclosure of confidential data to OpenAI~\cite{samsung}.
+For instance, Samsung Electronics has prohibited employees from using Chatgpt to prevent accidental disclosure of confidential data to OpenAI~\cite{samsung}.

 In our research, we investigated two types of attacks.
 The first is the \textit{prompt stealing attack (PSA)}, which targets system prompts.
 A system prompt defines the model's operational behavior and may incorporate carefully crafted business logic, private data, or safety-related instructions.
 Consequently, LLM application developers treat it as confidential intellectual property~\cite{syspromptvalue}.
 Moreover, once exposed, the system prompt could facilitate other attacks, such as jailbreaking.
 The second is the \textit{peeping neighbor attack (PNA)}, which focuses on uncovering the semantics of another user's prompt.
 Since these prompts may contain personally identifiable information (PII) or other sensitive data, any disclosure poses a substantial risk to user privacy.
 There are three entities involved in these attacks: the server ($\mathcal{S}$), the victim user ($\mathcal{C}$), and the attacker ($\mathcal{A}$).
 The attacker's goal is to infer the prompt submitted by the victim user.
 The attack proceeds in two phases.
 In the \textit{offline phase}, the attacker studies how a request alters the server's state and how these modifications manifest in the latency of subsequent requests.
 Critically, these timing profiles stem primarily from the system's optimization techniques rather than from a specific model or parameter set.